 I not only find that self-teaching is tremendously rewarding but it allows your own unique style to naturally be an integral part of every learned movement.
 It allows you to move at your own pace while solidifying your foundation and encourages innovation in movement.

-That is not to say, by any means, that part of our further education should not be learning from others, taking workshops, etc to grow as movement artisans but simply that it is not ‘wrong’ or should be discouraged if one chooses to teach themselves the art of pole.
+That is not to say, by any means, that part of our further education should not include learning from others, taking workshops, etc to grow as movement artisans but simply that it is not ‘wrong’ or should be discouraged if one chooses to teach themselves the art of pole.
 Connecting with others in the trade will come naturally and is easily done in our current technological age in a self-taught circumstance.

 Do not let anyone tell you that you can’t – ever – even yourself… especially yourself.